-''' [[Automatic directory changes]] allow you to type a directory name at the prompt and switch to it automatically, without typing an explicit [[CD]] or similar command.
-The [[CD]] command can change directories on a single drive, and can return to the most recently used directory.
-The [[CDD]] command changes drive and directory at the same time, and can return to the most recently used drive and directory.
-The [[CDD]] command changes changes the drive and directory like The [[PUSHD]] command changes changes the drive and directory like [[CDD]], and records the previous directory in a directory "stack." '''
+- Automatic directory changes allow you to type a directory name at the prompt and switch to it automatically, without typing an explicit CD or similar command. - The CD command can change directories on a single drive, and can return to the most recently used directory. - The CDD command changes drive and directory at the same time, and can return to the most recently used drive and directory. - The PUSHD command changes changes the drive and directory like CDD, and records the previous directory in a directory "stack."